Cervical Cancer: Frequently Asked Questions

 Not being able to see a cancer expert

 Ask a primary care provider.
 He or she may be able to suggest a specialist.
 This may be a gynecologic oncologist, medical oncologist, or radiation oncologist.
-Sometimes these doctors work together at cancer centers or hospitals.
+Sometimes these healthcare providers work together at cancer centers or hospitals.
 Never be afraid to ask for a second opinion.

-A: In the first year after treatment, most women are advised to see their health care providers every 3 months.
-Your doctor can perform Pap tests as needed.
+In the first year after treatment, most women are advised to see their healthcare providers every 3 to 4 months.
+Your healthcare provider can perform Pap tests as needed.
 Also, women may have chest X-rays and computed tomography (CT scans) at the end of the first year.
 Until the fifth year, women may have checkups every 6 months.
 After 5 years, a woman will most likely go back to routine checkups.
-Talk with your health care provider about the best follow-up plan for you.
-Women who have been treated for cervical cancer should tell their health care providers about any vaginal discharge, bleeding, bone pain, weight loss, or bowel or bladder problems.
+Talk with your healthcare provider about the best follow-up plan for you.
+Women who have been treated for cervical cancer should tell their healthcare providers about any vaginal discharge, bleeding, bone pain, weight loss, leg swelling, or bowel or bladder problems.
 They should quit smoking and use protection during intercourse to prevent further problems.

-A: Researchers are working on many fronts to better prevent, diagnose, and treat cervical cancer.
+Researchers are working on many fronts to better prevent, diagnose, and treat cervical cancer.
 For example, they are working on vaccines to help prevent and treat cervical cancer.
-Surgical techniques are being developed that will cure localized cancers while preserving as much tissue as possible.
+Surgical methods are being developed that will cure localized cancers while preserving as much tissue as possible.